 Please note: Students deferring should note that the programme from which they defer may not be available in the same form, sequence or time-frame when they return, and full credit may not always be awarded for previous study.

 Follow the same procedure as for resignation (below).

-Please note: You have not officially resigned or deferred until your forms have been signed by the Director/Associate Director/BPE Programme Leader or nominee of your programme.
+Please note: You have not officially resigned or deferred until your forms have been signed by the Director/Associate Director or nominee.

 Resignation from Programme